brandonj44/DataAnalyticsProjects/README.md

 # Hospital ReAdmission Rate By Local Pollutant Levels
-All of these dashboards are fully interactive, any shown filters on all selected parameters are included and adjustable by any user.
+All dashboards are fully interactive, any shown filters are adjustable by any user.

 Anyone interested is invited to explore and build off this analysis!
 Awareness saves lives :)

-**Introduction to ReAdmission Problem:**
+**Introduction to Re-Admission Problem:**

 Tableau Public: https://public.tableau.com/views/HospitalReAdmissionRatebyRegionalPollutantsAnalysis_17725543199720/HospitalReAdmissionRatebyRegionalPollutantAnalysis?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link